MASS Appeal: How Fitness Professionals Can Separate Themselves

 “Most people are still quite uninformed about the science behind hypertrophy, strength development, and body composition.
 We’d never argue that science is inherently better than in-the-trenches experience, but we think science and experience work together much better than having either in isolation.”

-What’s more (even morer), trying to keep up with the research on your own is absolutely overwhelming.
+What’s more (even morer), trying to keep up with the research on your own is overwhelming.

-There’s something in the ballpark of 50-60 journals that publish research that’s relevant to hypertrophy and strength on a regular basis.
+There’s something in the ballpark of 50-60 journals which publish research that’s relevant to hypertrophy and strength on a regular basis.

 Conservatively that’s 1000+ articles per month.

-Going through all that and combing all the studies pertinent to helping make people bigger, faster, and stronger is time & labor intensive, to say the least.
+Going through all that and combing all the studies relevant to helping make people bigger, faster, and stronger is time & labor intensive, to say the least.